ayoayco/astro-resume/README.md

 ### Using a custom serializer and parser

+If you want to opt for more complex data, you can bring your custom serializer/parser.

-You can bring your own serializer/parser.
-For serializing data that `JSON.parse` cannot parse (e.g., Date or BigInt), here's an example of using Rich Harris' `devalue`
+Here's an example of serializing data that `JSON.stringify` cannot (e.g., Date or BigInt) using Rich Harris' [`devalue`](https://github.com/Rich-Harris/devalue):

 ```astro
 ---